Karan-Negi-12/Bash-Projects/Project-File-Organizer/README.md

+📁 File Organizer Script
+📝 Description
+This Bash script organizes files in a specified directory into subdirectories based on their file types (extensions).
+It helps keep directories clean and structured.

+🚀 How It Works — Line-by-Line Explanation

+Shell
+#!/bin/bash

+Defines the interpreter as Bash.

+Shell
+# Description: This script organizes files in a specified directory into subdirectories based on their file types.

+Comment describing the script’s purpose.

+Shell
+DIR=${1:-.}

+Sets the working directory:

+If a directory is passed as an argument ($1), it uses that.
+Otherwise, it defaults to the current directory (.).

+Shell
+if [ ! -d "$DIR" ];
+then
+  echo "Directory $DIR does not exist." exit 1 else echo "Directory $DIR exists." echo "Let's start working on it." fi

+Checks if the directory exists:

+If not, exits with an error.
+If yes, confirms and proceeds.

+Shell
 for file in "$DIR"/*; do

-This is a for loop.

-It looks at everything (*) inside the directory $DIR.

-Each item (file or folder) is assigned to the variable file.

-*Example:* If $DIR = /home/user/Desktop, then file could be /home/user/Desktop/photo.jpg.

----

     [ -e "$file" ] || continue

-[ -e "$file" ] checks if the file exists.

-If it does not exist, then || continue means skip to the next item.

-*Why?* Because if the folder is empty, the loop still runs once with a literal *, and we don’t want to process that.

----
+Loops through each item in the directory and skips if the file doesn’t exist.

+Shell
-if [ -d "$file" ]; then continue; fi
+    if [ -d "$file" ];

-[ -d "$file" ] checks if the item is a directory.

-If true, then continue means skip this item and move to the next.

-*Reason:* We don’t want to move folders around, only files.

----
+    then
+        continue
+    fi

+Skips directories — only files are processed.

+Shell
     filename=$(basename -- "$file")

-basename strips the directory path, leaving just the file’s name.

-*Example:* /home/user/Desktop/photo.jpg → photo.jpg.

-We store that in filename.

----

     extension="${filename##*.}"

-This extracts the file extension using parameter expansion.
+Extracts:

+filename: the name of the file.
-${filename##*.} means “remove everything up to the last dot (.)”.
+extension: the part after the last dot (.).

-*Examples:*
-- photo.jpg → jpg
-- archive.tar.gz → gz (because it takes the last one).

----
+Shell

-if [ "$filename" = "$extension" ]; then extension="others"; fi
+    if [ "$filename" = "$extension" ]; then

-If the filename has no dot at all, then the “extension” will equal the full filename.

-*Example:* README → extension = README (same as filename).

-That means it doesn’t really have an extension, so we override it with *"others"*.

----

-✅ So by the end of Step 2, we know:
-- The file exists
-- It’s not a directory
-- Its extension is correctly identified (or *"others"* if no extension).

----
+        extension="others"
+    fi

+Handles files without extensions by assigning them to an "others" category.

+Shell
     folder="$(tr '[:lower:]' '[:upper:]' <<< ${extension:0:1})${extension:1}s"

-This builds the folder name where the file should go.
+Creates a folder name:

-- ${extension:0:1} → extracts the first letter of the extension.
+Capitalizes the first letter of the extension.
-- tr '[:lower:]' '[:upper:]' → converts that first letter to uppercase.
-- ${extension:1} → everything from the second character onward.
-- Add an "s" at the end to make it plural.
+Adds an s at the end (e.g., jpg → Jpgs).

-*Examples:*
-- extension = jpg → folder = Jpgs
-- extension = txt → folder = Txts
-- extension = others → folder = Others

----
+Shell
     mkdir -p "$DIR/$folder"

-mkdir creates the folder where we’ll put the files.

-- -p means “no error if it already exists”, and it will also create parent directories if needed.

-*Example:* If $DIR = /home/user/Desktop and folder = Images, then it ensures /home/user/Desktop/Images exists.

----

     mv "$file" "$DIR/$folder/"

-Moves (mv) the file into the folder.

-*Example:* /home/user/Desktop/photo.jpg → /home/user/Desktop/Images/photo.jpg.

----

     echo "Moved: $filename → $folder/"

-Prints a log message to the terminal.

-*Examples:*
-- Moved: photo.jpg → Images/
-- Moved: notes.txt → Txts/

----
+Creates the folder if it doesn’t exist, moves the file into it, and prints a message.

+Shell
 done

-Marks the end of the *for loop*.

-At this point, all files in the directory have been processed.

----
+Ends the loop.

+Shell
-echo "✅ Organization complete!"
+echo "Organization complete!"

-Prints a final confirmation message after the loop finishes.

-Lets the user know the script is done.

----
+Final message after organizing all files.

+📦 Example Usage

+Shell
+bash organize.sh /home/karan/downloads

+This will:

+Move .jpg files to Jpgs/
+.pdf files to Pdfs/
+Files without extensions to Others/